 Please excuse the predictable title, but what else would I name a blog post about grey bedding??
 As you may have noticed from my previous blog post about choosing a new paint colour, I’m giving my bedroom a bit of an overhaul and picking out some much-needed new bedding is the next step in that process.

 Due to the damp weather last weekend, I still haven’t gone the whole hog and painted the bedroom walls but I wanted to be prepared and gather everything together so that I can give the whole room a blitz, 60-minute-makeover style.
-So last week I spent a good few hours on the Habitat website choosing my new bedding, and here are the images that inspired me to make the transition over to ‘the dark side’.
+So last week I spent a good few hours on the Habitat website choosing my new bedding to make the transition over to ‘the dark side’.

 I decided on grey sheets as I knew that they would coordinate well with my existing bedding.
 I already had a striped duvet set (you may be able to spot it in my photos) which has a subtle grey stripe so the grey pillowcases and fitted sheet will work well with this set.